-These 15 dividend stock picks, satisfying income investing needs of every kind, have so far kept their payouts intact while many big firms have cut back.
+These 15 dividend stock picks, satisfying income investing needs of every kind, held their heads up in a rough year.

 Annual dividend is based on the most recent dividend payment.
 Five-year dividend growth rate is annualized.
 Sources: Company websites, Morningstar, S&P Dow Jones Indices, Yahoo Finance.
-Prices and other data as of July 2, 2020, unless otherwise noted.
+Returns and data are through October 9.

 Dividend Stalwart: 3M

 3M (MMM, $169) stands out with 62 years of consecutive dividend increases.
 Its latest step-up came earlier this year, when the maker of Post-it Notes and personal protective equipment, among many other things, declared a 2% increase.
 That’s short of the previous year’s 6% bump, but business has been wobbly of late.
 Weakness in its auto and semiconductor markets and a slowdown in sales in China weighed on revenues.
 And a blitz of lawsuits over two products—military earplugs and a class of chemicals that allegedly harmed the environment—were big worries.
 But 3M may be turning a corner.
 Analysts expect sales to climb 5% in 2021, after two years of declines.
 Plus, the company throws off billions in cash a year, which is good news for its dividend.

 Dividend Stalwart: Air Products & Chemicals